After three months in the South of France, I feel already settled down and ready to share with you some thoughts and conclusions.

 My story of the Big Move is simple: I got a new job in Monaco (I’m a lawyer) and left Paris for the new chapter on the French Riviera.
 It wasn’t a planned life change, rather improvisation , but it turns to be one of the most exciting experiences of my life!
 I don’t want to use the word “destiny” but it’s probably the most convenient one in this case…

-1. Since the day of our move in the middle of May I hardly had a day without swimming or just going to the seashore for picnic, jogging or sunset watching.
+1. Since the day of move in the middle of May I hardly had a day without swimming or just going to the seashore for picnic, jogging or sunset watching.
 Seaview and sound of waves are the most powerful stress relievers.
 Being by the sea, even just walking on the beach, immediately makes me feel peaceful and relaxed, helps me to disconnect after a hard day of work, inspires and calms me down.
 I always knew I had a thing about moving water, probably because I’ve grown up near the big river, but I couldn’t imagine how strong the effect can be.

-2. We moved from Paris to Roquebrune-Cap-Martin.
+2. I moved from Paris to Roquebrune-Cap-Martin.
 It’s a village with 12k inhabitants – this number obviously doubles in summer, with the arrival of the tourists.
 One could think I would be bored in the countryside, after eight years in the megapolis, but the truth is I actually don’t feel like living in the rural area.
 Roquebrune-Cap-Martin has a unique location: 15 minutes from Monaco, 20 minutes from Italian border, 30 minutes from Nice.
 It’s a shorter distance than between some districts in Paris!
 You can go for a drink to Monaco, do grocery shopping in Ventimiglia, meet friends in Nice… Three countries, three different worlds.
 Monaco and Nice are big enough to make me feel the city vibes and offer plenty reasons to dress up (very important, since I don’t like my evening dresses to get bored in the dressing).
 To sum up, I’m very satisfied with this new balance between living in a village, working in Monaco and visiting plenty of different places all around.

 3. This year was all about going out of the comfort zone.
 Changing a job during pandemic, moving to the new region, renting a small studio after living in a large flat in Paris, replacing the gym by outside training… These are the big changes, but two small things have particular importance for me: switching to the film photography and learning to ride a scooter.
 Both were on my New Year’s resolution lists for years, both represented for me a further step to slow living, both needed time for learning and practice.
 It’s not until my moving to the South that I could start practicing one and another, quite naturally and with the ease which surprised everyone, including myself.
 Film photography really boosted my creativity and helped me to get back my inspiration which started to fade lately.
 Scooter riding offered me new experience and opened to me new horizons: I’m already dreaming to get a motorcycle in a couple of years.
 Also, I haven’t taken any kind of public transport since the beginning of lockdown in France in the middle of March and I absolutely don’t miss it!